DomCRose/academic-kickstart/content/teaching/mlis_rl/section_4/index.md

 In real world applications, where the agent is trying to achieve its goals while learning, rather than in preparation for some future occasion with no importance given to current results, exploration can be detrimental.
 If the agent has achieved a somewhat decent policy, the presence of exploratory steps could lower the returns in the short term, without appreciable gains in the long term.
-In practice, finding the balance of \textbf{exploration vs exploitation}, as this issue is called, is more of an art than a science, and depends on the problem, the algorithm and the time frame of the task, along with many other aspects.
+In practice, finding the balance of **exploration vs exploitation**, as this issue is called, is more of an art than a science, and depends on the problem, the algorithm and the time frame of the task, along with many other aspects.

 ## On/off-policy methods and replay buffers
-The form of exploration discussed in the previous sections is a particular case of a general concept called \textbf{off-policy} learning, where the actions taken differ from the policy we are trying to learn, with the aim of aiding exploration in order to achieve better final results.
+The form of exploration discussed in the previous sections is a particular case of a general concept called **off-policy** learning, where the actions taken differ from the policy we are trying to learn, with the aim of aiding exploration in order to achieve better final results.
 For example, here we take actions with probabilities given by the $\epsilon$-greedy policy of Eq. \eqref{epsilon-greedy}, rather than simply following the greedy policy of Eq. \eqref{monte_carlo_greedy_policy}: the consequence is that we can not use trajectories to update states occurring before exploratory steps, as their futures are off-policy.
-In contrast, \textbf{on-policy} learning updates the same policy that is used to produce trajectories, and therefore must learn a probabilistic policy directly in order to incorporate exploration.
+In contrast, **on-policy** learning updates the same policy that is used to produce trajectories, and therefore must learn a probabilistic policy directly in order to incorporate exploration.
-A more detailed discussion of on- and off-policy learning is beyond the scope of these lectures, as it requires a more general formulation of control problems, called \textbf{Markov Decision Processes}, which we will not have time to cover in depth: instead we will retain a deterministic policy, and learn using off-policy exploration through the special case of $\epsilon$-greedy policies.
+A more detailed discussion of on- and off-policy learning is beyond the scope of these lectures, as it requires a more general formulation of control problems, called **Markov Decision Processes**, which we will not have time to cover in depth: instead we will retain a deterministic policy, and learn using off-policy exploration through the special case of $\epsilon$-greedy policies.

-While we previously discarded all state-action pairs occurring before the last exploratory step, as their futures were not those corresponding to the \textit{current} policy, we can retain a memory of them for later use in our algorithm.
+While we previously discarded all state-action pairs occurring before the last exploratory step, as their futures were not those corresponding to the _current_ policy, we can retain a memory of them for later use in our algorithm.
-For example, in the lower trajectory of Fig. \ref{monte_carlo} while the future of the first exploratory step was not generated by the policy the agent was following at the time the trajectory was generated, it is the future that would have been generated by the \textit{new} policy after updating with information about the second exploratory step.
+For example, in the lower trajectory of Fig. \ref{monte_carlo} while the future of the first exploratory step was not generated by the policy the agent was following at the time the trajectory was generated, it is the future that would have been generated by the _new_ policy after updating with information about the second exploratory step.
 We could therefore use the future of the first exploratory step to update the value function of the new policy.
-This is a special case of a general idea commonly used in industry and research, where stored past experiences are referred to as a \textbf{replay buffer}: in general, this is an off-policy method, since a generic set of past experiences will usually not be equivalent to experiences generated by the current policy.
+This is a special case of a general idea commonly used in industry and research, where stored past experiences are referred to as a **replay buffer**: in general, this is an off-policy method, since a generic set of past experiences will usually not be equivalent to experiences generated by the current policy.
 Additionally we note that replay buffers are more commonly used with the techniques of the next section, since in a Monte-Carlo setting the full future of the actions, states and rewards after each step in the buffer is required, in order to check how the future actions taken in each state compare to those of the most recent policy.
 The storage and check thus require a substantial memory and computing overhead.